 Millions of women and girls globally are denied access to quality education.
-Victims of poverty and traditional gender biases, 65 million girls of primary and secondary school age are kept out of the classrooms.
+Impacted by poverty and traditional gender biases, 65 million girls of primary and secondary school age are kept out of the classrooms.

-Without quality education, it is difficult for a woman to support herself, she lacks the skills necessary to improve her own health, make good decisions for her overall well being, and advance her employment and leadership prospects.
+Without quality education, it is harder for a woman to support herself, and advance her employment and leadership prospects.
 Limited access to education is often accompanied by a lack of access to healthcare, being unable to make positive choices for individual well being, and a barrier to taking leadership roles in local communities.
-By keeping women and girls out of schools, society as a whole suffers.
+By keeping women and girls out of schools, wider society as a whole suffers.

-We want to break this cycle and to empower women and girls to care for themselves and their communities.
+WONDER works to break this cycle and empower women and girls to care for themselves and their communities.
 We aim to do this through female education.